-Success relies on creating the right culture for your private practice team
+Create the right culture for your private practice team

 - No private practice can effortlessly create a positive and forward-looking culture.
 It takes strategic leadership and insightful strategies to develop a cohesive and efficient team and guide them through change.

 - Physician practice owners wear multiple hats—as clinical and management leaders, and as chief strategists—to ensure that the needs of patients and team members are met by increasing practice efficiencies, improving patient care and enhancing professional satisfaction.
 Physician burnout adds urgency to making the right choices for your practice, as the causes and remedies of physician burnout are strongly linked to workplace factors.

 When every minute counts, heed these often overlooked efficiency lessons